mcd500/ta-ref/docs/building.md

-# Building ta-ref without Docker
+# Building TA-Ref without Docker

-# ta-ref with Keystone
+# TA-Ref with Keystone

 Make sure Keystone SDK has been already built in the preparation steps.